 Texas Oil, Gas & Mineral Products apparently focused on developing Grimes County leases for the production of its trademarked “Powder for Cleansing, Scouring, and Polishing Metal, Glass, Woodwork, Machinery, &c.,” an absorbent product made from clay and used for a variety of manufacturing purposes.
 The company drilled at least one successful oil well north of the boom town Burkburnett, the Dorothy Munn well, which produced 4,000 barrels of oil.
 The company sold this well for $200,000 to finance further production of the clay powder product.

 Texas Producers Oil Company

-In 1918 about 40 miles northwest of booming Beaumont, Texas, in eastern Liberty County, the Hull oilfield sparked rapid growth of the town of Hull.
+In 1918 about 40 miles northwest of the gusher at Beaumont in eastern Liberty County, the Hull oilfield sparked rapid growth of the town of Hull.
 Under the supervision of a man named “Bud” Cole, the Texas Producers Oil Company drilled two dry holes in the Hull oilfield in 1919 and 1920.

 The early days of the oil business involved frequent scrambles to new oilfields when such a discovery announced the presence of oil.
 Entrepreneurs, investors, landsmen and speculators were drawn to the booms – but dry holes and bankruptcies were common.
 The Delaware Department of State’s Division of Corporations reports that Texas Producers Oil Company was formed in September, 1917, but little else.
 The Texas Railroad Commission retains historical oil and natural gas records (drilling and production) and may have information on Texas Producers Oil operations in Texas circa 1920.